 This conference aims to offer a space to discuss what the shift towards these new measures and strategies means for the History profession and for History degrees.

-The EMC would like to invite short 150 to 200- word abstracts for contributions for either short presentations, roundtable topics or best practice case study examples for inclusion at the conference and AGM.
+The EMC would like to invite short suggestions for roundtable topics, workshop themes and panel discussions for inclusion at the conference and AGM.

 Potential themes could include:

 - Decolonization of curricula in History